 The idea that many people have of a desert is a vast, dry, sandy area with little to no life, blue skies with a blazing sun, high temperatures during the day and freezing at night.
 Is this image right, you might wonder?
 Well, yes and no. In this blog, we share information about what a desert is, which types there are, where you can find them, and we zoom in to some desert to illustrate the desert variety and differences.

-Deserts are found all across the world and cover about one-third of our planet’s surface.
-A combination of climate and geography result in extremely dry and arid areas in specific regions on our planet.
-There are 33 major deserts in the world.
-Which can be subdivided into 71 smaller deserts:
+Deserts are found all across the globe and cover about one-third of our planet’s surface.
+A combination of climate and geography results in extremely dry and arid areas in specific regions on our planet.
+The 33 major desert areas on earth contain 71 deserts spread over our seven continents:

 - Asia – 26 deserts

 - Africa – 12 deserts

 - Arctic – 3 deserts

 Except for Europe, all continents have one or more deserts in the top 10 biggest deserts of our planet.
 Roughly half of all the land in the Middle East is desert.
 Wadi Rum is part of the Syrian desert.

 Top 10 deserts and continents according to maps of the world:

 - Arctic, polar region